|Research Stay at RWTH Aachen||2012: Guest Professor in the Program ERS International|

-Is there something you think German academia could learn from academia in the US or vice-versa?
+After your experience as a visiting scholar in Germany: Is there something you think German academia could learn from academia in the US or vice-versa?

-Looking back on your stay at RWTH Aachen University - What was your most rewarding experience?
+Looking back on your stay at RWTH Aachen University: What was your most rewarding experience?
 Which tangible outcomes of your stay are most important?

 Is there anything else you would like to say or do you have any further comments?